safwan6395/trillo-website/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies by running `npm install`.
-3. Run the project by running `npm start`.
+3. Build the CSS by running `npm run build`.
+4. Open up the index.html file

 ## Usage

-The website will be hosted on `localhost:3000`.
+The website will be hosted on `localhost:<port-no>`.
 You can navigate to the website in your browser to view the layout.

 ## To-Do